LAOS - Promoting the advancement of women in Lao PDR, with a focus on women’s role in leadership

 An absence of opportunity unarguably leads to an absence of experience over time.
 Dr Lindholt expressed that imposing quotas is not easily doable, but that the equal access to opportunities and the fair treatment of every candidate, regardless of their gender, will be ensured by imposing transparency requirements (such as a neutral jury) to ensure that women as much as men can do research if they prove their skills.

 In the final presentation on “Leadership” by the FLP’s former Vice-Dean, Mr. Phouvong Vilayseng encouraged the women (and men) present to feel empowered and comfortable when reaching for leading positions, as “everyone can be a leader”, it only takes practice and courage.
 Dr. Lindholt noted that one can be appointed to a leadership position, but it can also occur naturally by taking matters into one own’s hands when one knows what to do.
 This is a fundamental challenge that needs to be addressed in the Lao context: the willingness to step forward in a situation and to take the lead.

 The overall impressions from the workshop was that the female participants were courageous to speak their minds, to discuss difficult topics and that they were eager to gain new knowledge.
 The male participants, on their side, were open-minded and willing to further women’s cause in Lao PDR.

-LAO/031 project is co-financed by the Government of Laos and the Grand Duchy of Luxembourg, and implemented by the Ministry of Education, Ministry of Justice and LuxDev, the Luxembourg Development Cooperation Agency.↑ To the top
+LAO/031 project is financed by the Grand Duchy of Luxembourg, and implemented by LuxDev, the Luxembourg Development Cooperation Agency.↑ To the top